 The enhanced dividend yield strategy was developed by Jim O'Shaughnessy to provide a fixed income strategy based on stocks instead of bonds.
 O'Shaugnessy argued that while bonds appeal to investors because of their inherent principal protection advantage, they have a number of important disadvantages.

 To remedy these issues of the traditional fixed income strategies, O'Shaugnessy designed a quantitative investing strategy based on stocks, with as primary objectives a growing yearly income combined with capital appreciation.
 The results of his study show that by implementing the enhanced dividend yield strategy, yearly income would have increased by 10%per annum and between 1962 and 2009, the principal increased by 5538%.
 What's more, this strategy never had a five-year period in which it lost money, very enticing for risk-averse investors.

 O'Shaughnessy created a dividend yield strategy with a twist.
 Sometimes high yielding stocks are value traps and this strategy tries to get rid of these stocks in 2 ways.

 Shares outstanding > dataset average

 Sales > 1.5 times dataset average

-Finally, it builds a portfolio in which it overweights the stocks with the highest dividend yield, in the following manner:
+Finally, he builds a portfolio in which he overweights the stocks with the highest dividend yield, in the following manner: